How Is Stress Related to Allergy Symptoms?

 If you suffer with allergy symptoms, you know all about the stress of having a chronic condition.
 Not only is it difficult to live with all the various -often debilitating symptoms - but poor sleep patterns, that can lead to fatigue, exhaustion and problems concentrating - often leaving your body's natural resistance completely exhausted, too.
 Allergy medicines can cause appetite changes, low energy, and even irritability.
 All you want is relief: from the symptoms, the stress, all of it.

-Adrenaline is a 'stress hormone' - produced by the Adrenal glands and is responsible for our 'fight and flight' response.
-Prolonged stress (and trauma) can lead to Adrenal fatigue; a deficiency in adrenal gland functioning that can result in debilitating symptoms.
+Prolonged stress can lead to Adrenal fatigue.
+When we are stressed the Adrenal glands produce the 'stress hormone' Adrenaline.
+Adrenaline is responsible for our 'fight and flight' response and when this response is 'chronically 'activated by prolonged stress it can lead to 'burn out'.
+A deficiency in adrenal gland functioning can result in debilitating symptoms.
 It is a condition - often unrecognised - that likely affects millions of people.
 Adrenaline produced by stress usually stays in the body for app.
 4 weeks, until it is fully expelled.
 The only way to release it faster is through exercise!
 (Children usually release excess adrenalin through crying!).

 For example, when we drink coffee / caffeine the adrenal glands are signalled to release adrenaline.
 So our emergency reserve is released just because we told it to by drinking a cup of coffee.
 But what happens when we repeatedly call for adrenaline on top of being stressed?
 The body will go into a very mild form of cachexia (wasting syndrome - fatigue, weakness, muscle atrophy,...).
 You may feel exhausted and need lots of stimulating foods to keep going.
 You may have symptoms such as tiredness, fearfulness, anxiety, depression, reduced memory, difficulties in concentrating, insomnia or simply feel worn-out.
 You may well be suffering from Adrenal Fatigue Syndrome.